Lunar Economy Applications

 Astronaut in front of habitat: artist's impression of Moon base concept. © ESA–P. Carril

-Habitats protecting humans from the harsh conditions in space, such as large temperature differences, lack of oxygen, impacts, or radiation, to support the long term presence of humans on the Moon.
+Habitation protecting humans from the harsh conditions in space, such as large temperature differences, lack of oxygen, impacts, radiation, or dust, to support the long term presence of humans on the Moon.

 Food & Waste Management